-As of December 31, 2023, LiDAR and airborne magnetic and radiometrics surveys have been completed and compilation of its historic data has been initiated.
-For 2024, the Company is planning to complete 3D compilation including inversion of new magnetic data, initiate project-wide mapping, sampling and complete hyperspectral survey to develop and identify drill targets.
+As at March 31, 2024, LiDAR and airborne magnetic and radiometric surveys have been completed and compilation of its historic data has been initiated.
+For 2024, the Company is planning to complete 3D compilation including inversion of new magnetic data, initiate project-wide mapping, sampling and complete hyperspectral analysis on all samples to help develop and identify drill targets.